-Noom is Hiring Hundreds of Virtual Health Coaches.
-Here’s How to Land a Job
+Weight-Loss App Noom is on a Hiring Blitz.
+Here’s How to Land a Remote Job

 You may know this already from the ubiquitous commercials: Noom, an app based health-tech company, relies on an army of virtual health coaches to encourage its users to make healthier lifestyle choices.